-AT&T has often been a center of litigation regarding disclosures by virtue of the sensitive nature of the information it accrues.
-Subscriber personal information is a major part of AT&T’s services.
-Consequently, the company has reached out and on multiple occasions cited exemptions to the Freedom of Information Act.
-A landmark judgment concerning the breadth of the FOIA and its applicability on AT&T was put forth by the Supreme Court, which discussed the trade secrets exemption in AT&T Communications of West Virginia, Inc. v.
+AT&T has often been a center of litigation regarding disclosures of the sensitive nature of the information it accrues.
+Subscribers’ personal information is a major part of AT&T’s services.
+Consequently, the company has reached out and, on multiple occasions, cited exemptions to the Freedom of Information Act.
+A landmark judgment concerning the breadth of the FOIA and its applicability to AT&T was put forth by the Supreme Court, which discussed the trade secrets exemption in AT&T Communications of West Virginia, Inc. v.
 Public Service Commission of West Virginia.
 In this case, AT&T Communications applied for an order of protection against the Public Service Commission, requesting to bar access to all information altogether by competitors that may be provided in its annual reports mandated by the Public Service Commission.

-The Supreme Court has also had to separately lay down that AT&T did not enjoy the ‘personal privacy’ provision of the Freedom of Information Act as the telecom also claimed.
+The Supreme Court has also had to explain that AT&T did not enjoy the ‘personal privacy’ provision of the Freedom of Information Act as the telecom also claimed.
 The Act exempts the government from publicly disclosing law enforcement records if they ‘constitute an unwarranted invasion of personal privacy.’
-In this case, the trade group CompTel put an FOIA request in 2005 for records forwarded to the Federal Communications Commission.
-The FCC disregarded AT&T’s objections, said the records could be released to the public because the company has no ‘personal privacy.’
-In the case in the Third US Circuit Court of Appeals ruled in favor of AT&T and declared corporations to be ‘persons’ subject to protection from public disclosure.
+In this case, the trade group CompTel made a FOIA request in 2005 for records to be forwarded to the Federal Communications Commission.
+The FCC disregarded AT&T’s objections and said the records could be released to the public because the company has no ‘personal privacy.’
+In the case, the Third US Circuit Court of Appeals ruled in favor of AT&T and declared corporations to be ‘persons’ subject to protection from public disclosure.

 for assistance serving legal papers